slowernews/wisdom-tldr/README.md

 > *'There is pleasure in the pathless woods.' -- Lord Byron*

-> *'A ship is safe in the harbour but that's not what ships are for.'*
+> *'A ship is safe in the harbor but that's not what ships are for.'*

 > *'Think of yourself as an explorer.
 You cannot find anything new if you are unwilling to leave the shore.'*

 ===
 ###On improvement

+You improve by learning.
+You learn by getting out of confort zone and/or deep analysis.

 > *'Make the mind tougher by exposing it to adversity.'*

+> *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*

 ===
 ###On criticism and envy